 That said, we recognize the need for more: more shared components, more solutions from other sources, more contributors and contributions to the pieces we have already adopted.
 To help galvanize this suite of community-based solutions, we have created the LDCX series of technology conferences to come to community consensus on development, best-of-breed products, requirements and future directions.

-Generally, LDCX is held the Mon-Weds of Stanford’s spring break week.
+For reference, when LDCX is held, it takes place the Monday-Wednesday of Stanford’s spring break week.
 To plan ahead, Stanford’s academic calendar lists spring break dates well into the future.